Swift

 - Core Data: Persistence and data management

-- Vapor: Server-side Swift framework
+@Observable) - Vapor: Server-side Swift framework

-- Perfect: Another server-side Swift framework
+- Hummingbird: Lightweight server-side Swift framework

 Best Practices